 One of the most exciting and fun things to do in Ahvaz is to rent a boat in parks near the Karoun river and go sailing on the water.
 Ahvaz has so many bridges on the Karoun river, therefor Ahvaz is also called the land of bridges.

 Ahvaz and his eye-catching souvenirs are waiting for you.
-Contact us if you want to explore this marvelous city.
+Contact us if you want to explore this marvellous city.
 With us, you can experience a memorable trip.

 As mentioned above Ahvaz has a lot of must-go sights on your Iran trip and plays a big role in the Iran tourism industry.
 Let’s start with Chogha Zanbil.
 Being the first site of Iran that was added to the UNESCO world heritage list, it is not a lie to say that Chogha Zanbil is the most important sight of Iran.
 Chogha Zanbil is one of the Elamite sanctuaries and the last of the Diovan period. built around 1250 BC by the king Untash-Napirisha, as a to gift to the great god Inshushinak, its original name was Dur Untash, which means 'town of Untash', but besides priests and servants, no one has ever lived there.